DBOYttt/gmod-mcp/README.md

 gcc -m32 -shared -fPIC -O2 -o ~/.local/lib/locale_fix.so server/locale_fix.c -ldl
 ```

 Set `LD_PRELOAD` to that path in your env and the dialog goes away.
-The [galaxies-reborn](https://github.com/DBOYttt/galaxies-reborn) `install_client.sh` does this automatically.

 ## Tools